kevinbader/dank-selfhosted/README.md

 ## Goals

-- A small and secure OpenBSD platform to host email, DNS, XMPP chat, and some web sites.
+- A small and secure OpenBSD platform to host email, DNS, XMPP chat, Matrix, TTRSS, Git, and some web sites.
     - **Scale:** you and your family members, and maybe a few technically oriented friends.
     - Really not suited for the general public, no automated password reset, no web GUIs...